 Due to the geographic location of UCP Stamford we are committed to supporting learners from military communities.
 The College is situated within an area dense with Armed Forces bases and we are also involved in initiatives such as Further Forces that provide opportunities to engage with military communities and organisations.
-As identified in the research paper 'Further and Higher Progression for Service Children' proportionally fewer children from service backgrounds go to university than the general population.
+As identified in the research paper 'Further and Higher Progression for Service Children' 15 proportionally fewer children from service backgrounds go to university than the general population.
 A literature review identifies factors related to discontinuity of provision due to moving between schools can impact on wellbeing as well as academic attainment and engagement.
 The report also identifies that there are no accurate records of the number of service children at any stage of their education.
 We recognise this problem and currently do not report on these students.
 Therefore, we intend to do so from 2022.
 We also intend in 2022 to support current academic and pastoral staff awareness around the issues that these learners may have through the learner journey.
+We are also part of the newly formed East Midlands SCiP alliance which aims to improve educational outcomes for children and young people from Armed Forces families.
 From 2023 student numbers and the impact of the support offered will be evaluated and adjusted as necessary.